-In this post, we’ll break down different bot attacks, why they target you, and, of course, how to protect yourself.
+In this article, we’ll break down different bot attacks, why they target your company, and – of course – how to protect yourself.

-- SEON – Real-Time Risk Scoring and Data Enrichment
+- SEON – Real-Time Risk Scoring & Unique Data Enrichment

-- DataDome – Online Store and Classifieds Bot Protection
+- DataDome – Specialized Store and Classifieds Bot Protection

 - Arkose Labs – 100% Guaranteed Bot Attack Detection